Buffalo Turkey Meatballs (Crockpot or Oven-Baked)

 – Melissa

 To keep prep to a minimum for this recipe, I also wanted to skip the browning step.
 While browning can add a bit more flavor, to me it’s just not always worth the time and dirty dishes.
-That’s why the method I use for these Buffalo meatballs skips the browning process, and lets you add the meatballs directly to the crockpot or oven for a super easy dinner!
+That’s why the method I use skips the browning process (which means no frying and less mess!), and lets you add the meatballs directly to the crockpot or oven for a super easy dinner!

 - Try not to over-mix the meat mixture, or you’ll end up with tough meatballs, and no one wants that!

 - Don’t skip grating the onion!
-Grating it on a box grater (just as you would cheese) allows the onion to release much-needed moisture and allows it to dissolve into the meat as it cooks.
+Grating it on a box grater (just as you would cheese) allows the onion to release much-needed moisture and lets it dissolve into the meat as it cooks.

 - Rolling your meatballs into the same size helps them cook evenly.
 Keep in mind that turkey can be sticky and will not roll the way ground beef does.
 Use a cookie scoop if the mixture is too sticky.